Michael Harris II Player Props: Braves vs. Nationals

 Nationals Pitching Rankings (2022)

-- Gray will take the mound to start for the Nationals, his first this season.
+- Gore will make his first start of the season for the Nationals.

-- The 25-year-old right-hander started and threw six innings when he last appeared Wednesday, Sept.
-28 against the Atlanta Braves.
+- The 24-year-old left-hander came out of the bullpen and threw 1 1/3 innings when he last appeared on Monday, July 25 against the Detroit Tigers.

 © 2023 Data Skrive.
 All rights reserved.